Categories

 As we reported in a previous story, a lot of housing markets across the country currently favor renting over buying.
 At least in terms of monthly costs.

-Nationwide, prices have moved in two directions over the past year or so.
+Nationwide, rental prices have moved in two directions over the past year or so.
 In some of the hottest housing markets, where population growth is driving demand, rents have increased.
 In other cities, rents have declined significantly.

 But overall, home-price appreciation has outpaced rental increases over the past year.
 This means that more and more housing markets are starting to favor renting over buying, for cost-conscious residents.
 This trend could continue into 2022 as well, especially if home values continue to climb steadily as expected.
 The bottom line here is that, in many U.S. cities, renting could become a more attractive option for local residents.